CharlesSchimmel/md-graph/README.md

 - `-l, --library` Required.
 The folders or files to include in the graph.
     Folders will be recursively searched.
 - Required, one of:
-    - `-o, --orphans` Find files that are not linked to or from
+    - `-u, --unreachable` Find all file in the library that are not linked to
-    - `-u, --unreachable` Find files that are not linked to
+    - `-o, --orphans` Find all files in the library that are not linked to or from
     - `-s, --subgraph FILE` Given a file, find the subgraph of its forward links (and its forward links' forward links, etc)
     - `-b, --backlink FILE` Given a file, find its backlinks